 - Log in to cPanel.

-- In the Advanced section of the cPanel home screen, click Cron.
+- In the cPanel home screen's Advanced section, click on Cron.

-- Under Cron Email, type the e-mail address that you want to receive notifications, and then click Update Email.
-Every time the cron job runs, the e-mail account will receive a message.
+- Under Cron Email, enter your email address to receive notifications, then click Update Email.
+You'll get an email every time the cron job runs.

 cd ${HOME}/public_html; /usr/local/bin/php -q wp-cron.php

-- Click Add New Cron Job.
-The new cron job settings take effect immediately.
+- Click Add New Cron Job, and your new cron settings will take effect immediately.

 - Log in to your account using SSH.